B1. Number Sense

 The activity can be modified to meet the needs of the students.

-To Facilitate the Task To Enrich the Task
+To Facilitate the Task | To Enrich the Task |

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 147-151.

 Learning Situation 3: Mystery Bags

-Total duration : approximately 3 hrs 30 min
+Total duration: approximately 3 hrs 30 min

-Overall Expectation Specific Expectations
+Overall Expectation | Specific Expectations |

-B1.1 Read, represent, compose, and decompose natural numbers from 0 to 200, using a variety of tools and strategies, in a variety of contexts, and describe the ways in which they are used in everyday life.
+B1.1 Read, represent, compose, and decompose whole numbers from 0 to 200, using a variety of tools and strategies, in a variety of contexts, and describe the ways in which they are used in everyday life.
+B1.2 Compare and order whole numbers up to 200 in a variety of contexts.
+B1.3 Estimate the number of objects in collections of up to 200 and verify their estimates by counting.
+B1.4 Count to 200, including by 20s, 25s, and 50s, using a variety of tools and strategies.
+B1.5 Describe what makes an number even or odd. |

 Learning Goals